6859-sp21/final-project-call-of-data/README.md

        'United States']

 Variables:
 'GHG': ALL greenhouse gas emissions in Tonnes of CO2_equivalent

+Player 3 : Tech-pro